dotnet/docs-maui/docs/whats-new/dotnet-9.md

 - A `HybridWebView` control as part of the app's UI.
 This can be achieved by referencing it in the app's XAML.
 - Code in the web content, and in C#/.NET, that uses the `HybridWebView` APIs to send messages between the two components.

 The entire app, including the web content, is packaged and runs locally on a device, and can be published to applicable app stores.
-The web content is hosted within a native webview control and runs within the context of the app.
-Any part of the app can access external web services, but it is'nt required.
+The web content is hosted within a native WebView control and runs within the context of the app.
+Any part of the app can access external web services, but is'nt required to.

-#### Use the HybridWebView

 To build a hybrid app:

 1. Open an existing .NET MAUI app project or create a new .NET MAUI app project.
 1. Add your web content to the .NET MAUI app project.

-    Your app's web content is included as part of a .NET MAUI app project as raw assets.
-A raw assets is any file in the app's *Resources\Raw* folder, and includes sub-folders.
+    Your app's web content should be included as part of a .NET MAUI project as raw assets.
+A raw asset is any file in the app's *Resources\Raw* folder, and includes sub-folders.
 For a `HybridWebView`, web content should be placed in the *Resources\Raw\wwwroot* folder, with the main file named *index.html*.

     A simple app might have the following files and contents: